 Brands to look into are Specialized, Trek, Brompton, Liv by Giant (Female specific models), Xtracycle, Dahon, and so many others.
 Good basic models should cost somewhere between $400-$600 with folding bikes and cargo bikes being around $1000 or more depending on the features.
 A cheaper option is to buy a good older frame off of the classifieds and build it up with specific parts that fit your commuting style.
 Here in Portland, old 1990s 26in mountain bikes are really popular.
 People just add fenders and a porteur rack and take off.
 It is a bike that can take a beating from the rain and keep on ticking.

 Touring Bikes: The Go Anywhere, Do Everything Type

-Good brands to consider are Surly, Salsa, Co-Motion, Trek, Specialized, All City, Jeff Jones Cycles, Gunnar, Kona, Novara and so many more.
-Look for steel, wide gear range, wide rims, and handlebars you will be comfortable with.
+Good brands to consider are Surly, Salsa, Co-Motion, Trek, Specialized, All-City, Jeff Jones Cycles, Gunnar, Kona, Novara and so many more.
+Look for steel, a wide gear range, wide rims, and handlebars you will be comfortable with.
 These can cost you anywhere from $800-$4000 depending on the features you go for and how new the bike is.
-The Surly Long Haul Trucker is the essential base level touring bike and new they can cost around $1400.
+The Surly Long Haul Trucker is the essential base-level touring bike and now they can cost around $1400.
 This bike will last you a lifetime and you can put some serious miles in that saddle.
 Get out and see the world.

 Cross Bikes: Surprisingly Versatile